-c) To require that any proposed communal disposal includes permanent arrangements for future
+c) To require that any proposed communal disposal includes permanent arrangements for future maintenance, operation and replacement of that system.

 The new dwelling which is expected after subdivision will need to dispose of domestic effluent.
 If disposal is not properly catered for, adverse effects on water quality may result.
 The effects of unsewered disposal can be cumulative, only being visible when a certain "threshold" density is reached.